FarronF/limerick-council-meetings/meetings/2024/05/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 3rd April 2024.md

 On the proposal of Councillor Collins, seconded by Councillor Scanlan, it was agreed to

-allocate €3,000 to roadworks in Ballyagran.---
+allocate €3,000 to roadworks in Ballyagran.
+---
 6

 On the proposal of Councillor Ruddle, seconded by Councillor Scanlan, it was agreed to